skynettechnologies/smf-cms-all-in-one-accessibility/README.md

 1. Log in to your SMF Admin Panel.
 2. Navigate to Admin → Package Manager → Add Packages.
-3. Upload the file AllinOneAccessibility.zip.
+3. Upload the file zip file.
 4. After uploading, go to Browse Packages – you should now see **All in One Accessibility®** listed.
 5. Click Install to complete the setup.